 17 November (4 November O.S.):

-- BIRNSTAN (BEORNSTAN), the successor of St. Frithestan (10th September) as bishop of Winchester.
-He is especially remembered for his devotion to praying for the departed, which he was doing when he reposed circa 934.
+- BIRNSTAN (BEORNSTAN), the successor of St. Frithestan (10th September) as Bishop of Winchester.
+He is especially remembered for his devotion to praying for the departed, which he was doing when he reposed circa A.D.
+934.

 - EMERIC, the son of St. Stephen (16th August), the first Christian King of Hungary.
-Emeric was a disciple of St. Gerard Sagredo of Czanad (24th September), but reposed in 1031, before he could inherit the crown.
+St. Emeric was a disciple of St. Gerard Sagredo of Czanad (24th September), and reposed in A.D.
+1031, before he could inherit the crown.

-- PROCULUS, a bishop of Autun who was martyred by invading Huns circa 717.
+- PROCULUS, a Bishop of Autun who was martyred by invading Huns circa A.D.
+717.

-- VITALIS AND AGRICOLA, martyrs in Bologna under Diocletian circa 304.
-Vitalis suffered martyrdom with such courage that Agricola was inspired to face a shameful death — most likely crucifixion — for Christ's sake.
+- VITALIS AND AGRICOLA, martyrs in Bologna under Diocletian circa A.D.
+304. St. Vitalis suffered martyrdom with such courage that St. Agricola was inspired to face a shameful death — most likely crucifixion — for Christ's sake.
 The basilica in Ravenna is dedicated to St. Vitalis.

 * - Prior to the Schism the Patriarchate of Rome was Orthodox and fully in communion with the Orthodox Church.
 As Saint John of Shanghai and San Francisco +1966 said "The West was Orthodox for a thousand years, and her venerable Liturgy is far older than any of her heresies."